 Memorable Manitobans: John Galt (1856-1933)

 Born at Montreal, Quebec on 6 March 1856, son of Alexander Tilloch Galt and Amy Gordon Torrance, he was educated at the Montreal high school, Barron’s school (Lennoxville), Rice Lake and Gotha, Germany.
 He commenced a career as a private secretary to his father, then a member of Halifax fisheries commission, in 1876.
 He was in the service of the Bank of Montreal from 1877 to 1882.
-He came to Winnipeg in 1882 and established the wholesale brokerage firm of G. F. and J Galt, located at 103 Princess Street.
-He was a director of the Alberta Railway & Irrigation Company, Union Bank of Canada (President, 1912-1922), and Canadian Fire Insurance Company.
+He came to Winnipeg in 1882 and established the wholesale brokerage firm of G. F. and J Galt, located at 103 Princess Street, in partnership with George Frederick Galt.
+He was a director of the Alberta Railway and Irrigation Company, Union Bank of Canada (President, 1912-1922), and Canadian Fire Insurance Company.
 He was a member of the advisory board of the Royal Trust Company.

-He died at Victoria, British Columbia in April 1933.
+He died at Victoria, British Columbia on 9 April 1933.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.